bread-modular/website/content/blog/05-intro-to-breadmodular.md

 ---states
 8bit:MODE = LED_OFF; Hold the MODE button for a second to change modes.
 LED_OFF means you can control the frequency manually; otherwise, it listens only to MIDI notes.
 [/patch]

+## 3. Using a Filter

+Here we use a filter to shape the Supersaw sound.

+[patch]

+8bit:AUDIO -> svf:AUDIO
+svf:LF -> 4mix:1
+4mix:MIXOUT -> base:L

+---knobs
+8bit:CV1@0.25 This controls the oscillator frequency, which you can adjust manually.
+8bit:CV2@1.0 This is the mix level of the detuned second oscillator.
+For a supersaw sound, set it to 1.0.
+8bit:LOWPASS@0 This is the built-in low-pass filter.
+Increase it to reduce upper harmonics.

+4mix:CH1@0.5 This controls the channel 1 (8bit) volume.
+4mix:MIX_GAIN@0.8 This controls the master volume of the mixer.

+svf:RESONANCE@0.5 Resonance amount.
+Increase it for a more pronounced effect. svf:FREQ_CURVE@0.5 Cutoff frequency range.
+Turning it clockwise narrows the range. svf:CUTOFF@0.5 Cutoff frequency.
+Adjust it to hear how the tone changes.

+---states
+8bit:MODE = LED_OFF; Hold the MODE button for a second to change modes.
+LED_OFF means you can control the frequency manually; otherwise, it listens only to MIDI notes.
+[/patch]